 Press the hamburger patty flat.

-Lift the edge of the paper to remove the hamburger patties, and they are ready for to be seasoned for the grill, if you have not seasoned the meat before shaping into patties.
+Lift the edge of the paper to remove the hamburger patties, and they are ready to be seasoned for the grill if you have not seasoned the meat before shaping into patties.

 Having perfectly shaped hamburger patties will help your burger to cook evenly.
 I usually place the perfectly shaped hamburger patties into a freezer bag if I am not cooking the hamburgers that day.

 You may also like my Meal Prep tips to get meals on the table faster.